 - Specify criteria for a query.

 One of the most common ways to use expressions in Access is to calculate values that don't exist directly in your data.
-For example, you can create a column in a table or query that calculates a line item total, and then use that value in a form or report.
-A column in a table or query that results from such a calculation is called a calculated field.
+For example, you can create a column in a query that calculates a line item total, and then use that value in a form or report.
+A column in a query that results from such a calculation is called a calculated field.
 For example, the following expression in a query calculates the line item totals with an applied discount:

 ExtendedPrice: CCur([Order Details].[Unit Price]*[Quantity]*(1-[Discount])/100)*100